 Example: You might agree to only use the washing machine for full loads, or to turn off the heater when nobody is at home.

-Pro Tip: Energy-saving habits not only reduce your utility bills but also contribute to a sustainable lifestyle.
+Energy-saving habits not only reduce your utility bills but also contribute to a sustainable lifestyle.

 Label Personal Foods and Drinks

 Avoid mix-ups or accidental consumption by labeling personal food items and beverages.
 You can use sticky notes or marker pens to mark your items.

 Example: If you’ve bought a special dessert for yourself, label it before storing it in the shared fridge.